 How to tell if I have good quality lead solder?

 Firstly, look at the solder after it’s been melted and cooled down.
 Solder with lead looks a bit shinier while the lead-free or low quality solder looks dull and matte.

 Second way to check is the melting temperature.
 What I normally do is setting the soldering iron at around 240°C (464°F) and try to melt the solder directly.

 60/40 (tin/lead) solder would melt right away, while lead-free solder would turn into something pasty and doesn’t liquefy completely.

-The type of lead solder I have been using is the Sn60/Pb40.
+The type of lead solder I have been using are 63/37 and Sn60/Pb40.

 I strongly recommend getting a brand name from trusted seller.
 The two brands I’ve personally used and would recommend are:

 Apart from Amazon, you can also try your local hardware store.
 Avoid getting solder from Banggood at all cost!